 Production volumes are binned by SOR for both regions and reported in Figure 3.16.
-Averages for SOR are presented in Table 3.6.
-The default SOR in OPGEE v3.0a is a conservative 3.0 bbl CWE per bbl oil.
+Averages for SOR, both incremental and total, are presented in Table 3.6.
+The default SOR in OPGEE v3.0b is a conservative 3.0 bbl CWE per bbl oil.